To main content

 Change of government at a Council of State

 The formal change of government takes place at a Council of State at the Royal Palace.
-This is a government meeting at which is chaired by the head of state, that is the ruling king or queen.
-During the meeting, the Speaker gives an account of the proposal and the decision of the Riksdag.
+This is a government meeting which is chaired by the head of state, that is the ruling king or queen.
+During the meeting, the Speaker gives an account of the proposal and the Riksdag's decision.
 The head of state then announces that a change of government has taken place.

 A government may be reshuffled without the Riksdag's involvement